 2.1 Falsely accused

 Unfortunately, public officers get falsely accused of this crime all too often.
-Sometime people accuse a police officer due to revenge or because of a misunderstanding of the way an event took place.
+Sometimes people accuse a police officer due to revenge or because of a misunderstanding of the way an event took place.
 Therefore, defendants can always raise the defense that they were unjustly blamed.

 Public officers can always raise the defense that they assaulted someone out of the defense of themselves, someone else, or a person’s property.
 Self-defense is a valid legal defense if public officers can show that: